 (2018 to PRESENT)

-I am a dancer, educator, scholar, communicator, and arts administrator.
-I am interested in storytelling, community building, and looking at dance as a means of social change.
+Is a dancer, educator, scholar, communicator, and arts administrator.
+Her interested is in storytelling, community building, and looking at dance as a means of social change.

 Explore Kate's work at: https://thekatespanos.com